Walter Stewart (general): Philadelphia campaign

 At the Battle of Brandywine on September 11, 1777, the Pennsylvania State Regiment fought with the 2nd, 3rd, 4th, 10th, and 14th Virginia Regiments in George Weedon's Brigade.
 Another authority wrote that the 2nd Virginia Brigade consisted of the 2nd, 6th, 10th, and 14th Virginia, but it is possible that some units were attached and others detached.
-That day, Washington with 11,000 men offered battle to British General Sir William Howe's 12,500 troops.
-While 5,000 British and Hessians under Wilhelm von Knyphausen threatened the American center, Howe took 7,500 men in a wide turning movement that crossed the Brandywine beyond the American right flank.
+That day, Washington with 11,000 men offered battle to a British army of 12,500 troops under General Sir William Howe.
+While 5,000 British and Hessian troops under Wilhelm von Knyphausen threatened the American center, Howe took 7,500 men in a wide turning movement that crossed the Brandywine beyond the American right flank.
 Belatedly detecting Howe's column, Washington deployed the divisions of John Sullivan, Lord Stirling, and Adam Stephen to halt the attempted envelopment.
 After severe fighting, Howe's force cracked the American line.
 Leaving Wayne to hold off Knyphausen, Washington ordered the division of Nathanael Greene to block Howe.

 After his brigade endured a three or four-mile double-time march in 45 minutes, Weedon arranged his troops on a reverse slope behind a fence.
 He swung the right flank forward behind a fence and some woods so as to take any attackers in enfilade.
 Henry Monckton's 2nd Grenadier Battalion blundered into Weedon's trap as dusk fell.
 As his men came under heavy fire, Monckton asked Hessian Captain Johann von Ewald to ride and get help.
 The Hessian found James Agnew who brought up his 4th Brigade on Monckton's left.
-One of Agnew's regiments, the 64th Foot was roughly treated, losing 47 of its 420 men in the vicious firefight that followed.
+One of Agnew's regiments, the 64th Foot was roughly treated, suffering 47 casualties in the vicious firefight that followed.
 The Pennsylvania State Regiment was evidently part of the thrown-forward right flank.
 One witness recalled the unit's colonel, "Stewart on foot, in its rear, animating his men."
 An officer in the regiment wrote that, "Our regiment fought at one stand about an hour under incessant fire, and yet the loss was less than at Long Island; neither were we so near each other as at Princeton, our common distance being about 50 yards."
 With the assistance of some artillery, the British finally forced the Americans back, but the exhausted victors did not pursue in the dark.